noushineftekhari/noushineftekhari.github.io/_pages/about.md

 ---
-permalink: /
-title: "Noushin Eftekhari – Researcher in AI for Environment and Cancer Research"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
+About:
 ---

 Welcome to my personal academic site!
 I am a research associate at the Alan Turing Institute, specialising in machine learning for environmental monitoring and biodiversity, with a background in cancer research and multimodal data analysis.
 My research is dedicated to leveraging AI and advanced deep learning techniques to address complex challenges in ecological and medical sciences, with projects spanning marine plankton classification, plankton biodiversity, and survival prediction in ovarian cancer.

-## Research Areas
+## Research Interest

-- **Environmental AI and Biodiversity Monitoring**
+- Environmental AI and Biodiversity Monitoring
-- **AI in Precision Medicine and Cancer Research**
+- AI in Precision Medicine and Cancer Research
-- **Multimodal Data Integration**
+- Multimodal Data Integration

 ## Hobbies & Interests